 Salary of Carpenters in North Carolina

-One of the positive sides in becoming a carpenter in North Carolina is the high salary.
-In this state, an individual can make as much as $57,629 as of September 26, 2022, but depending on the qualification and experience, it range between $49,668 and $66,789.
+One of the positive sides of becoming a carpenter in North Carolina is the high salary.
+In this state, an individual can make as much as $59,260 as of July 25, 2023, but depending on the qualification and experience, it ranges between $51,211 and $68,618.
+These numbers are according to the latest survey of Salary.com.
+If you will work in the state of South Carolina, the salary is a little higher.

 How Much Does It Cost

-A carpenter training program typically lasts 2weeks up to 6 months and covers topics such as blueprint reading, mathematics, first aid, safety, and OSHA regulations.
+A carpenter training program typically lasts 2 weeks up to 6 months and covers topics such as blueprint reading, mathematics, first aid, safety, and OSHA regulations.
 The cost of a carpenter training program varies depending on the length of the program and the school offering the program.
-However, the average cost of a carpenter training program is $10,000.
+However, the average cost of a carpenter training program is $12,000.

-However, if you would like to pursue in completing an apprenticeship program, there is no cost involved in joining.
-But you need to spend a little amount for registration fee, PPEs, and tools.
-Being an apprentice is good way to make a living while learning the trade because this is a paid position.
+However, if you would like to pursue completing an apprenticeship program, there is no cost involved in joining.
+But you need to spend a little amount on the registration fee, PPEs, and tools.
+Being an apprentice is a good way to make a living while learning the trade because this is a paid position.

-The apprenticeship program that is offered by a union or organization typically last three to four years and include both classroom and on-the-job training.
+The apprenticeship program that is offered by a union or organization typically lasts three to four years and includes both classroom and on-the-job training.
 Students take courses in blueprint reading, wood properties, and woodworking machinery.
 They also learn about safety, first aid, and other topics related to the trade.
 Many programs include an internship, allowing students to gain real-world experience.

 After completing a training program, carpenters can find entry-level positions with construction companies, woodworking shops, or other businesses that use wood.
 They may also choose to become self-employed.
 With experience, carpenters can advance to supervisory or managerial positions.
 Some carpenters may also choose to specialize in a particular area, such as cabinetry or furniture making.